harsh21052842/Predicting-Credit-Risk-For-Loan-Applicants/README.md

+Here's the completed and corrected version of your project documentation:

 # 💳 Credit Risk Prediction using Machine Learning

 This project predicts whether a loan applicant is a **good** or **bad** credit risk using machine learning techniques and the German Credit Dataset.
 It includes a trained model, a Streamlit web app, and a detailed evaluation report.